bisq-network/bisq/doc/ui-development-notes.md

 association with the classical MVC controller.
 It gets created by the JavaFX framework (FXMLLoader) and also the setup with the FXML view is done by the framework.

-It knows the presentation model but not the model.
+It knows the presentation model (via Guice injection) but not the model.

 #####Responsibility:
-* Creates presentation model and passes model from Guice injection to the presenter (might be changed).
 * Setup binding for updates from PM to view elements (also bidirectional for used for input data).
 * Those binding are only simple bindings to plain presenter properties, no logical bindings.
 * Listens to UI events (Actions) from UI controls and calls method in presentation model.